-DHCD strives to increase the professionalism and competency of the code enforcement community and to ensure the code compliancy of the buildings for the safety of the building occupants and the citizens of Virginia.
+DHCD strives to progressively increase the knowledge, competency, and professionalism of the code enforcement community and to ensure the code compliancy of the buildings for the safety of the building occupants and the citizens of Virginia.

-DHCD is initiating and expanding educational and training opportunities for code enforcement personnel with specialized offerings such as accessibility, energy conservation, elevator inspection, energy, existing building rehabilitation, and residential plan review and inspection.
-Continued development of programs and courses that remain abreast of the construction industry and of progressive opportunities for professional development of the code enforcement community.
-Delivery methods utilizing current technology and electronic media will be employed to further improve the availability, access, and convenience of the training opportunities.
+DHCD is initiating and expanding educational and training opportunities for code enforcement personnel with additional technical modules such as permit technician fundamentals, residential plan review, and advanced building/property maintenance as well as specialized offerings such as accessibility, elevator inspection, energy conservation, advanced wall braced panels, and existing building rehabilitation.
+Several of these training opportunities are supported by additional certification categories, such as permit technician, residential building plans reviewer, and combination building plans reviewer.
+Continued development of courses, programs, and certifications offer advanced and progressive opportunities for professional development that remain abreast of the construction industry and serve to enhance the profile of the code enforcement community.
+Delivery methods utilizing current electronic web-based technology and alternate media will be employed to further improve the availability, accessibility, and convenience of the training opportunities.

-Building and fire safety has experienced a new dimension with the advent of homeland security issues and the amplification of severe natural disasters.
-A comprehensive approach to code development, enforcement and education as well as collaboration with life safety and emergency rescue professionals will reduce the vulnerability of Virginia to massive tragedies that can occur in high occupancy or assembly structures and to reduce the associated risks for the well being of Virginia citizens.
+Building and fire safety have experienced a new dimension with the advent of homeland security issues and the amplification of severe natural disasters.
+A comprehensive approach to code development, enforcement, and education as well as collaboration with life safety and emergency rescue professionals will reduce the vulnerability of Virginia to massive tragedies that can occur in high occupancy or assembly structures and to reduce the associated risks for the well being of Virginia citizens.